 and he is always warning ordinary people like us about hell.

 A priest friend of mine sometimes poses this question:

 try to imagine the first ten seconds in hell.
 What would that be like?

 Let’s try (count to ten).

-When you and I refuse to forgive, we are wishing someone in hell.
+When you and I refuse to forgive, we are wishing that on that person.